 How we differ from other tutoring firms

 First, we specialize exclusively in math and science.
+We also focus more on the courses themselves, as opposed to test prep.
 Also, all of our tutors are teachers in the subjects they tutor, because the probable single most important factor in choosing a tutor for a subject is that the tutor knows the curriculum.
 And who will know the curriculum better than someone whose job is to teach the material to confused 16 year olds, every single day?
 Further, we require tutors to have an established academic concentration, including a graduate degree, in the particular subject they tutor.
-Many of our tutors have PhD’s, and though some parents believe this makes a teacher too intellectually detached or “too cerebral” to relate to a high school student, greater knowledge of a subject does not detract from an ability to teach a subject.
+Many of our tutors have PhD’s, and though some parents believe this makes a teacher too intellectually detached or “too cerebral” to relate to a high school student, greater knowledge of a subject does not detract from an ability to teach the fundamentals of a subject.
 Graduate education enhances and enriches one’s understanding of a discipline, which makes teaching easier!
 There are tutoring firms that proudly exclaim “Our head tutor ‘James’ has tutored for almost every standardized test that exists.”
 This would seem unlikely.
 How can you teach material that you do not know intimately well?
 If James can legitimately tutor for all of the diverse standardized tests that exist, he will have been in graduate school for more than 50 years.

 Also, many tutors and tutoring firms will tell you that it does not matter if you know the material for a particular subject test, and that it only matters if you know test-taking techniques.
 Nothing can be further from the truth.
 Test taking techniques help but are worthless if you do not know the subject material.
 We teach the techniques, but emphasize an in depth understanding of the subject material.

-We predicate all tutoring on the premise that every child has the capacity to excel academically.
-It is exceedingly rare that someone truly cannot understand high school math or physics even through the most rigorous AP level classes.
+It is exceedingly rare that someone truly cannot understand high school math or physics even through the most rigorous AP, IB or A level classes.
 You will be surprised at how much your child can learn, and how much their scores and grades will improve, with appropriate guidance.